David Colyear, 1st Earl of Portmore: Early life

-He was the elder son of Sir Alexander Colyear or Robertson, of the family of Strowan, Perthshire, who settled in Holland, where he acquired a considerable property, and preferred the name of Colyear.
+He was the elder son of Sir Alexander Colyear, 1st Baronet, of the family of Strowan, Perthshire, who settled in Holland, where he acquired a considerable property, and preferred the name of Colyear.

 Career

-Colyear was commissioned into the Army of William of Orange in 1674, becoming Lieutenant-General of the Scots Brigade, the three Scottish regiments which had been fighting in the service of the Netherlands for many decades.

-He led the troops ashore when William landed at Torbay on 5 November 1688 and then served in most of William's Irish campaigns, being made Governor of Limerick in 1691.
-For his service in Ireland he was created Lord Portmore on 1 June 1699.
-In 1702, he obtained the rank of major-general, and on 27 February 1703 received the command of the Queen's Royal Regiment of Foot, later the 2nd Foot.
-On 13 April 1703, he was raised to the dignities of Earl of Portmore, Viscount of Milsington, and Lord Colyear.
+Colyear was commissioned into the Dutch States Army in 1674, rising to lieutenant general of the Scots Brigade.
+During the Glorious Revolution, he led the Dutch troops ashore when William of Orange landed at Torbay, Devon on 5 November 1688 before serving in the Williamite War in Ireland, being appointed as governor of Limerick in 1691.
+For his service in Ireland, Colyear was created Lord Portmore on 1 June 1699.
+Joining the English Army, in 1702 he was promoted to the rank of major general, and on 27 February 1703 received the command of The Queen's Royal Regiment of Foot.
+On 13 April 1703, Colyear was made Earl of Portmore, Viscount of Milsington and Lord Colyear.

 He took part in the War of Spanish Succession and participated in the Battle of Cádiz in 1702 and the Battle of Vigo Bay later that year.
-In 1710, he was appointed commander-in-chief of the forces in Scotland, and in January 1711 was raised to the rank of general.
+In 1710, Colyear was appointed Commander-in-Chief, Scotland, and in January 1711 was promoted to general.
 In 1712, he served under the Duke of Ormonde in Flanders, and the same year he was named a member of the privy council and made a Knight of the Thistle.

-In August 1713, he was constituted Governor of Gibraltar (gazetted November 1714), and in October of the same year he was chosen one of the sixteen representative peers of Scotland.
+In August 1713, he was constituted governor of Gibraltar (gazetted November 1714), and in October of the same year he was chosen one of the sixteen representative peers of Scotland.
 When Gibraltar was besieged by the Spaniards in 1727, he embarked for that place to assume command, but on the approach of Admiral Wager with eleven ships the siege was raised.